matoy/AzureSpnCredentialsExpiryCheck/README.md

 * Azure AD PublisherDomain:
 Publisher domain for your SPN(s), should be your Azure AD tenant primary domain, ex: mycompany.onmicrosoft.com.
-If you go to "manifest" of any your SPN, this is what you should see for the attribute "publisherDomain".
+If you go to the "manifest" section of any your SPN in Azure portal, this is what you should see for the attribute "publisherDomain".

 * Signature:
 When this function will be called by your monitoring system, you likely might forget about it.